semiprime/pygenda/docs/quickstart-debianlike.md

     sudo apt update
     sudo apt install python3
     sudo apt install python3-pip
-    sudo apt install libgtk-3-0
     sudo apt install fonts-dejavu
     sudo apt install python3-gi python3-cairo python3-icalendar python3-dateutil python3-tzlocal python3-num2words

 (Note: I'm using the apt versions of the Python3 module dependencies here.
-This is for better compatibility (hopefully) with other operating system components.
+This is for better compatibility with other operating system components.
 If you are already using different versions of these modules, you may want to stick with those versions.
 Alternatively, you may want to keep the Pygenda module dependencies separate from the OS modules by running Pygenda in a Python virtual environment.)

+(Note 2: You may also need to install a libgtk3 package.
+If you have a GUI then an appropriate libgtk3 is probably already installed, so you should stick with that.)

 Install Pygenda
 ---------------
 Enter the following command to download and install Pygenda from the PyPI repository:

-    pip3 install --user pygenda
+    pip3 install pygenda --user --no-deps

+(In recent versions of pip3 you may need to add the `--break-system-packages` option.
+This sounds scary (probably deliberately) but in this case it is safe, because there is no Pygenda package in Debian that you might interfere with, you are not installing other Python modules (the `--no-deps` makes sure of this), and Pygenda is not being installed in the system files.)

 Test Pygenda runs: